Diocese of Nottingham: Sexual abuse in the diocese

-In 2014, 85-year-old Father Francis Paul Cullen, who had served as a priest in the parishes of Hyson Green and Mackworth and Buxton in the diocese, admitted 21 sexual assault charges against two young girls and five altar boys.
+In 2014, 85-year-old Francis Paul Cullen, who had served as a priest in the parishes of Hyson Green and Mackworth and Buxton in the diocese, admitted 21 sexual assault charges against two young girls and five altar boys.
 He had been on the run in Tenerife for 20 years.
 The offences took place over a 34-year period from 1957 to 1991 and involved children aged from six to sixteen.
 A police spokesperson said that it was “inconceivable” that Cullen had not abused more children during his time as a priest.
 During the court case the diocese insisted there were no records of anybody complaining to the Church at the time, however at least one victim said their parents did report the abuse to the Church.

 In 2011 the Diocesan Safeguarding Co-ordinator reported that there had been "12 new concerns/allegations which needed to be dealt with" during the previous year, and that he welcomed the paring back of a Government Vetting and Barring Scheme.

 Environmental policy

-The and its seven constituent charitable trusts have adopted an Environmental Policy Framework which commits the diocese to eight points of action covering formation, decarbonisation, biodiversity, use of resources, ethics, conformity, resilience and advocacy.
+The diocese and its seven constituent charitable trusts have adopted an Environmental Policy Framework which commits the diocese to eight points of action covering formation, decarbonisation, biodiversity, use of resources, ethics, conformity, resilience and advocacy.